-- The facilitation of negotiations for an agreement on e-commerce by 85 WTO members is an important step in the right direction for the rule-making pillar of the WTO and the BRT calls for an ambitious, comprehensive and commercially meaningful outcome, including rules to ensure cross-border flow of data. - The e-commerce Agreement should also prohibit data localization measures, prohibit requirements for disclosure of source codes, etc., and ensure the nondiscriminatory treatment of digital products. - It is important to realise global free trade in goods and services under the auspices of the WTO.
-This should include goods over the whole value chain to have a real impact and to take into account the globalisation of the value chains.
+Notwithstanding the complexity of the negotiations under the Joint Statement Initiative on e-commerce, the upcoming Ministerial Conference should not only be a stock-taking exercise.
+It should seek to make real progress towards an ambitious, comprehensive and commercially meaningful outcome, including rules to ensure cross-border flow of data.
+The e-commerce Agreement should prohibit data localization measures and requirements for disclosure of source codes as well as ensure the non-discriminatory treatment of digital products.
+Incorporating the value chain perspective when negotiating the liberalisation of goods and services under the auspices of the WTO is critical.
+This will effectively ensure a real impact, as global value chains play an increasingly important role in international trade.
 Liberalisation should also include environmental goods related to the Environmental Goods Agreement (EGA), so long as it does not discriminate unfairly between products and sectors.
+Moreover, in the follow up to the COVID-19 pandemic, the WTO should look into trade and health initiatives that will make the world more resilient in future crises.

-WP-1 / # 03 / EJ to EJ Applying international standards and enhancing regulatory cooperation
+WP-1 / # 03\ / EJ to EJ Applying international standards and enhancing regulatory cooperation